hmel/powwow/README.md

 powwow
 ======

-An encrypting HTTPS client to a unified message log.
+An HTTPS client to an encrypted event store.

-This library uses the familiar pub/sub interface, but all topics and content are encrypted before being sent to the log service.
+This library uses the familiar pub/sub interface, but all topics and content are encrypted before being sent to the event store.

 *Named after the Powwow River, a tributary of the mighty Merrimack.*